focods/geospatial/README.md

 [Colorado Information Marketplace](https://data.colorado.gov/Municipal/Municipal-Boundaries-in-Colorado/u943-ics6/data)
 Oil well production data is from the Colorado Oil and Gas Conservation Commission.

-## OilWellAge.ipnb (in progress)
+## OilWellAge.ipnb

-Exploration of the relationship between the age of an oil well and its output
+Exploration of the relationship between the age of an oil well and its output.
+I look at oil production, well completions, the number of wells reporting production over time.
+Then I look at the age of the wells versus their average daily output.
+Last, I look at well productivity within producing formations to see if any formations are inherently more productive than any others.